syncfusion-content/xamarin-docs/Xamarin/SfBorder/Overview.md

 # Overview

-The new Border control is a container control that allows you to apply borders, backgrounds, border widths, and corner radii.
+The Border control is a container control that allows you to apply borders, backgrounds, border widths, and corner radii.

 ## Key Features